 Complicated bacteremia was defined as S. aureus isolated from blood cultures obtained on at least 2 different calendar days, and/or metastatic foci of infection (deep tissue involvement), and classification of the patient as not having endocarditis according to the modified Duke criteria.
 Uncomplicated bacteremia was defined as S. aureus isolated from blood culture(s) obtained on a single calendar day, no metastatic foci of infection, no infection of prosthetic material, and classification of the patient as not having endocarditis according to the modified Duke criteria.
-The definition of right-sided infective endocarditis (RIE) used in the clinical trial was Definite or Possible Endocarditis according to the modified Duke criteria and no echocardiographic evidence of predisposing pathology or active involvement of either the mitral or aortic valve.
-Complicated RIE comprised patients who were not intravenous drug users, had a positive blood culture for MRSA, serum creatinine $\geq 2.5 \text{ mg/dL}$, or evidence of extrapulmonary sites of infection.
-Patients who were without evidence of extrapulmonary sites of infection were considered to have uncomplicated RIE.
+The definition of right-sided infective endocarditis (RIE) used in the clinical trial was Definite or Possible

+Endocarditis according to the modified Duke criteria and no echocardiographic evidence of predisposing pathology or active involvement of either the mitral or aortic valve.
+Complicated RIE comprised patients who were not intravenous drug users, had a positive blood culture for MRSA, serum creatinine ≥2.5 mg/dL, or evidence of extrapulmonary sites of infection.
+Patients who were intravenous drug users, had a positive blood culture for methicillin-susceptible S. aureus (MSSA), had serum creatinine <2.5 mg/dL, and were without evidence of extrapulmonary sites of infection were considered to have uncomplicated RIE.

 The coprimary efficacy endpoints in the trial were the Adjudication Committee success rates at the Test of Cure visit (6 weeks after the last treatment dose) in the ITT and Per Protocol (PP) populations.
-The overall Adjudication Committee success rates in the ITT population were 44.2% (53/120) in patients treated with Daptomycin for injection and 41.7% (48/115) in patients treated with comparator (difference = 2.4% [95% CI -10.2, 15.1]).
-The success rates in the PP population were 54.4% (43/79) in patients treated with Daptomycin for injection and 53.3% (32/60) in patients treated with comparator (difference = 1.1% [95% CI -15.6, 17.8]).
+The overall Adjudication Committee success rates in the ITT population were 44.2% (53/120) in patients treated with daptomycin and 41.7% (48/115) in patients treated with comparator (difference = 2.4% [95% CI-10.2, 15.1]).
+The success rates in the PP population were 54.4% (43/79) in patients treated with daptomycin and 53.3% (32/60) in patients treated with comparator (difference = 1.1% [95% CI-15.6, 17.8]).

-Adjudication Committee success rates are shown in Table 17.
+Adjudication Committee success rates are shown in Table 11.

-Table 17: Adjudication Committee Success Rates at Test of Cure in the S. aureus Bacteremia/Endocarditis Trial in Adult Patients (Population: ITT)
+Table 11: Adjudication Committee Success Rates at Test of Cure in the S. aureus Bacteremia/Endocarditis Trial in Adult Patients (Population: ITT)